Clarisse42/PinkLink/README.md

 An .env file is present at the root of the project in order to modify the environment variables.

+## DATABASE
+SQL
+At the root of the project, your can find the installation script

 Enjoy !